OS-expected/EzGitDoc-documentation/docs/doc0_about.md

 </p>

 <p align="justify">
-EzGitDoc allows to generate <code>*.md</code> file structure within projected template at <a href="https://trolit.github.io/EzGitDoc/"><em>https://trolit.github.io/EzGitDoc/</em></a>.
+EzGitDoc allows to generate <code>*.md</code> file structure within projected prototype at <a href="https://trolit.github.io/EzGitDoc/"><em>https://trolit.github.io/EzGitDoc/</em></a>.
 You don't need to install anything as the project is setup and ready to use on github-pages.
-Every element's data can be modified after rendering it on page except image/kbd/linked kbd table(still with those table types you can quickly change images resolutions).
-Make prototype of your document, fill in data whenever you want, get ouput and polish it to your needs.
-Reduce to 0 the risk of elements not being rendered as expected with EzGitDoc :)
+Every element's data can be modified after rendering it on page except <em>image/kbd/linked kbd table</em>(still with those table types you can quickly change images resolutions).
+Make prototype of your document, fill in data whenever you want, get output and polish it to your needs.
+Don't waste time on creating elements from scratch, finding bug or modifying old scheme from different repository.
+Try EzGitDoc and create documentation you will like :)
 </p>

-### Used in EzGitDoc
+### EzGitDoc

 - <a href="https://github.com/SortableJS/Sortable" target="_blank">SortableJS</a>
 - <a href="https://fontawesome.com/" target="_blank">Font Awesome icons set</a>